webtides/luna-docs/content/docs/hooks/list.md

 ---
 # List of available hooks

- - `MOON_INITIALIZE`: Called right before the global moon object is initialized.
+ - `MOON_INITIALIZE`: Called right before the global luna object is initialized.
 Here you can modify the object
-    - `moon`: The global moon object.
+    - `luna`: The global luna object.

  - `HOOKS_LOADED`: Will be called right after all hooks have been loaded.